How to identify your ideal target group

 The first thing you need to know is that personalisation is the key to success in marketing.
 So, before you can start any marketing activity, you need to know who your customers are.
 In the end, your marketing efforts have to be directed to the right people.

-Tour operators often have difficulty describing their own target group.
+Tour operators and travel agencies often have difficulty describing their own target group.
 They have a general idea, but have not yet identified specific characteristics.
 However, it’s exactly these specific characteristics that are essential to achieve the best return on investment.

 “The better you understand your customer, the faster your business will grow”